mrbarbitoff/ptv_project_bi/README.md

 # Harnessing population-specific protein-truncating variants to improve the annotation of loss-of-function alleles

 This repository contains all data and code pertinent to the analysis presented in the paper.

+Skitchenko R.K., Kornienko J.S., Maksiutenko E.M., Glotov A.S., Predeus A.V. and Barbitoff Y.A.
+(2020) Harnessing population-specific protein-truncating variants to improve the annotation of loss-of-function alleles. *bioRxiv*

 This project is dedicated to the identification of population-specific PTVs (psPTVs) and building a predictive model to enhance annotation of low-confidence loss-of-function (LoF) alleles.

 psPTVs are strongly enriched for low-confidence putative LoF (pLoF) variants.
 An example of a notable psPTV that is a misannotated low-conf pLoF is a rs139297920 in the *PAX3* gene: